DRincs-Productions/NQTR-System/README.md

 <a href="https://discord.gg/5UFPjP9" title="Discord"><img src="https://img.shields.io/discord/688162156151439536" alt="Discord" /></a>
 </span>

+**IMPORTANT**: image and some screens were taken from Big Brother for testing purposes.
+(Will be replaced as soon as I have time)

 A complete system introducing the concepts of location, time and event, producing the framework of a not-quite-point-and-click adventure game.

 This repo is a complete set of tools to create a game where you can explore and relate to characters.